gringer/presentation-notes/docs/firework-plot.md

     cfed.lengths$links <- 1;
     cfed.lengths[complex.df$contig,"links"] <- complex.df$links;
     cfed.lengths[cfed.lengths$links > 12,"links"] <- 12;

+## Colouring In

 Now it's just a matter of using the link counts in a bar plot, adding a splash of colour, and overlaying the WTSI scaffold lengths as in the previous step.
-The RColorBrewer package is used to generate a reasonable gradient, then ripped to pieces to allow for an arbitrary length by feeding through the `colorRampPalette` function.
+The `RColorBrewer` package is used to generate a reasonable gradient, which is then ripped to pieces to allow for an arbitrary length by feeding through the `colorRampPalette` function.
 The file is saved as SVG to make it look nicer when manipulating in Inkscape:

     library(RColorBrewer);
     lengthRange <- range(c(wtsi.lengths,cfed.lengths$length));